 - Urine test.
 Your urine may contain a substance made when your body breaks down serotonin.
 An excess amount of this substance could indicate that your body is processing extra serotonin, the chemical most commonly excreted by carcinoid tumors.

 - Blood test.
 Your blood may contain high levels of certain substances that are released by some carcinoid tumors.

 - Imaging tests.
 Imaging tests may be used to locate the primary carcinoid tumor and determine whether it has spread.
-Your doctor may start with a CT scan of your abdomen, because most carcinoid tumors are found in the gastrointestinal tract.
-Other scans, such as MRI or nuclear medicine scans, may be helpful in certain situations.
+Your doctor may start with a computed tomography (CT) scan of your abdomen, because most carcinoid tumors are found in the gastrointestinal tract.
+Other scans, such as Magnetic resonance imaging (MRI) or nuclear medicine scans, may be helpful in certain situations.

 Treating carcinoid syndrome involves treating your cancer and may also involve using medications to control your specific signs and symptoms.